Beyond the Badge, Rehabilitation

 What often surprises people, Waters said, is the clinical aspect of recreation therapy.

 “It’s not simply games or sports.
 Every activity has a therapeutic objective tied to rehabilitation outcomes.
 (They could help with) impulse control, emotional regulation, teamwork, or resilience,” she said.
-“While a group may be perceived as simply a fun game of dominos, I am tracking the participants’ focus and concentration.
+“While a group may be perceived as simply a fun game of dominoes, I am tracking the participants’ focus and concentration.
 (I’m also tracking) memory, and pro-social skills.
 Meanwhile, I’m also controlling elements … to develop distress tolerance, improve problem solving and enhance fine motor skills.
 (We do this) all while the participants are laughing and enjoying themselves.”

 Recreation therapy in a correctional setting